costs-to-expect/api-docs/item-types/GET.md

 ### Budget

-Budgets items are used by the [Budget](https://budget.costs-to-expect.com) App.
-Budgets items are a definition of a planned expense and the frequency with which is occurs.
+Budget items are used by the [Budget](https://budget.costs-to-expect.com) App.
+Budgets items are a definition of a planned expense and the frequency with which it occurs.

+### Budget Pro

+Budget Pro items are used by the [Budget](https://budget-pro.costs-to-expect.com) App.
+Budgets items are a definition of a planned expense and the frequency with which it occurs.

 ### Game